 What happens if you clone an app?

-If you clone an app, you won’t get any updates from the App store as they only exist on your phone.
+If you clone an app, you won’t get any updates from the App Store as they only exist on your phone.
 Because cloned apps are new apps and the icon of that app can’t be recognized by the clone app.
-You also don’t need to keep app cloner installed because it can work without it.
+You also don’t need to keep the app Cloner installed because it can work without it.
 However, it might not support Some apps.